dmcalpin/qBox/README.md

 but it will also hide by default via clicking the mask, or the close button.

+You can also to a global override to defaults via the setDefaults function

+	qBox.setDefaults({ className : "myClass"}) // no all qboxes will have "myClass" by default

 Configuration Defaults:

 	{
 		html : "",
 		modal : false,		// Will clicking the mask close the popup